French National-Collectivist Party: Collaborationist party

-The party was restored later in the summer of 1940, with the same acronym—which now stood for "French National-Collectivist Party".
+Shortly after the Nazi invasion of Poland, as France began preparing for war, Clémenti issued public threats against Édouard Daladier, the Council President.
+He faced trial for this and was ordered to pay over 4,000 French francs in damages.
+During the Phony War of September 1939, he was imprisoned for another three months, but ultimately managed to persuade government that he was still loyal, and fought with distinction in the Battle of France.
+Shortly after the surrender of June 1940, Clémenti became one of the first voluntary Nazi collaborators in occupied France.
+His party was restored later in the summer of 1940, with the same acronym—which now stood for "French National-Collectivist Party".
 The name-change was done at the behest of Clémenti's German overseers, but only made legal on September 10, 1940, when the PFNC inaugurated its new headquarters at Rue de l'Arcade, 20, in the 8th arrondissement of Paris.

 Clémenti informed the international press that his group stood for "the purification of the French race, the fight against Jewry and Freemasonry."
 The National-Collectivists also opened new affiliate bodies.
 A "Special Guard", with its own uniforms and rallying cries, was created from the party elite.
 In late August 1940, the French Guards, styled "group of anti-Jewish action of the French National-Collectivist Party", announced that they were also creating female youth chapters.
 The Guards were led by Charles Lefebvre; by then, the party had also annexed Robert Hersant's youth party, the Jeune Front, which maintained a separate existence within the "anti-Jewish and anti-Masonic movement".
 According to one account in Magyar Nemzet, Jeune Front was in fact the name adopted by an alliance between the PFNC and "several movements with similar tendencies".
 By 1941, the PFNC as a whole had a female section, called "French Women" (Femmes Françaises).